mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 RTT thread
 ``````````

-The requirements in the `Measuring RTT`_ section can be statisfied with an
+The requirements in the `Measuring RTT`_ section can be satisfied with an
 addtional thread that periodically runs the isMaster command on a dedicated
 connection, for example: